rust-lang/rustlings/CONTRIBUTING.md

   ...
 ```

 The `mode` attribute decides whether Rustlings will only compile your exercise, or compile and test it.
-If you have tests to verify in your exercise, choose `test`, otherwise `compile`.
-If you're working on a Clippy exercise, use `mode = "clippy"`.
+If you have
+tests to verify in your exercise, choose `test`, otherwise `compile`.
+If you're working on a Clippy exercise,
+use `mode = "clippy"`.

+Run `modularize_exercises.sh` script to include your exercise in a module tree.

 That's all!
 Feel free to put up a pull request.

 <a name="issues"></a>

 ### Issues

 You can open an issue [here](https://github.com/rust-lang/rustlings/issues/new).